-The action point list was reviewed and the current status was shared with the IDSC.
+The action points list was reviewed and the current status was shared with the IDSC.
+The Algorithm Monitoring Procedure and the update of Change Control Procedure were finalized and will be signed with the next IDOA Amendment.

 3. Integrated Plan